BPark44/to-do-list/README.md

 ## Overview

-This is my first attempt at building a to-do list
+This is my first attempt at building a to-do list.
+I am going to be adding a delete and update features to this soon.

 ### Screenshot